CFC reporting. What owners of controlled foreign companies need to know.

 But, the current legislation also provides for cases when a person is exempt from paying these taxes, namely:

-Can I submit reports to the CFC myself?
+Can I submit reports to the CFC on my own?

-Should I submit a CFC report if I have an inactive company (or an offshore company that does not submit reports and does not operate)?
+Do I have to file a CFC report if I have an inactive company (or an offshore company that does not file reports and does not operate)?

-Yes, every CFC owner must file a CFC report, even if the company does not conduct any activity and has not filed reports in its country of registration.
+Yes, every CFC owner must file CFC reports, even if the company does not conduct any activities and has not filed reports in its country of registration.
 In this case, it will be necessary to prepare financial statements in accordance with international standards and submit the relevant CFC reports in Ukraine.

-CFC notification and CFC reporting are the same thing?A CFC notification is a notification to the tax authorities about the acquisition (beginning of actual control) or alienation of a share (termination of actual control) by a resident of Ukraine in a foreign legal entity or property rights to a share in the assets, income or profit of an entity without the status of a legal entity.Simply put, if you have established a company abroad or withdrawn from the shareholders of a foreign company starting from January 1, 2022, you must submit such a notification to the State Tax Service of Ukraine within 60 days.
-That is, every time you register a foreign company or acquire a share in a foreign company, or alienate a share in a foreign company, or liquidate such a company altogether, you are obliged to notify the tax authorities of Ukraine.
-Unfortunately, most owners were not informed about the need to submit CFC notifications by local lawyers who assisted in the registration of a foreign company and did not submit CFC notifications to the tax authorities of Ukraine within the established time limits.
+CFC notification is a notification to the tax authorities on the acquisition (beginning of actual control) or alienation of a share (termination of actual control) by a resident of Ukraine in a foreign legal entity or property rights to a share in assets, income or profit of an entity without the status of a legal entity.Simply put, if you have established a company abroad or withdrawn from the shareholders of a foreign company starting from January 1, 2022, you must submit such a notification to the State Tax Service of Ukraine within 60 days.
+That is, every time you register a foreign company or acquire a share in a foreign company or alienate a share in a foreign company or liquidate such a company altogether, you have an obligation to notify the tax authorities of Ukraine.

 • Analysis of the structure of your foreign companies